Summary

 Have students document their new knowledge in the "Now I Know" column.
 Suggest that students include examples from the lesson, from their class discussions, and from their own thoughts about the effects that setting can have on conflict.

-Display slide 17 and tell students that they will synthesize the information from their "Now I Know" reflection into a Flip recording.
+Display slide 17 and tell students that they will synthesize the information from their "Now I Know" reflection into a Padlet recording.
 In their recordings, students should share what they have learned about setting and its effects on conflict.
-Pass out copies of the Flip Presentation Rubric handout to provide students with additional details about what is expected.
+Pass out copies of the Padlet Presentation Rubric handout to provide students with additional details about what is expected.
 Remind them to speak clearly when they record their presentations.

 Resources